Cove Review: Smart Home Security

 Key Remote

-Not near your phone or the Touch Screen Panel?
+Not near your phone or the Alarm Panel?
 We used the key remote to arm and disarm our system from up to 100 yards away from home.
 Although we didn’t have to click on it, the key remote also has a panic button to connect directly with the police in an emergency.
 And the best part that we should also mention?
 That five-year battery life carries on to the key remote as it does the sensors.

 Cove Indoor Camera